Saeedam02/CBF-Safe-Steering-Filter/README.md

 Because this demo has only **one scalar decision variable**, each affine inequality trims the allowable yaw rates to an interval.
 The exact QP solution is therefore the Euclidean projection of \(\omega_{nom}\) onto the intersection of all feasible intervals.
 The implementation solves this analytically, which is mathematically equivalent to sending this one-dimensional problem to a generic QP solver but is dramatically easier to inspect.

+The solver also distinguishes between **limiting constraints** (obstacles that define the final lower or upper feasible yaw-rate bound) and **active constraints** (constraints whose residual is approximately zero at the returned optimum).
+This avoids calling every intermediate interval-tightening constraint “binding.”

 <p align="center">
   <img src="assets/generated/straight_qp_snapshot.png" alt="QP objective and feasible interval" width="800">
 </p>